 Mosaics at the Farm supplies all the tools and supplies to create.
 You are asked to bring something to mosaic onto, such as a table, stepping stone, bench, frame, or other solid surfaces.
 If you do not have anything to bring, I sell thrift store items at the Farm and you are welcome to purchase an item from my stash.

 A standard mosaic class is $35 per person, which includes the use of all my cutting tools, a wide selection of vintage dishes, stained glass, and jewelry to use in your artwork.
 I provide adhesives and grout.
 The cost also includes my guidance and the beauty of the farm.
 I will have complimentary coffee, tea, and filtered water.

 Most guests need approximately four to five hours to complete their projects.
 This time span allows for a relaxed pace to complete your project.
 Add additional time for lunch and snack breaks.
 The general operating hours are 9 am – 4 pm.

 I have had students as young as 9 successfully complete a mosaic project.
 All minors must be accompanied by an adult.
 I suggest you use your own judgment on whether your child is capable of sustaining attention to the task.

 What about food?

 Participants are responsible for bringing lunch and snacks.
 Many groups coordinate a potluck.
-You will have access to a refrigerator, a microwave, and the farmhouse kitchen stove/oven.
+You will have access to a refrigerator and a microwave in the workshop area.
 Please bring serving utensils, plates, and your own beverages.
-I do serve coffee and bottled water at no extra cost.

 How big of an item can I mosaic?